kgryte/v8-perf/README.md

 #### Event Loop

-The sixth test recursively calls a function scheduled for immediate execution.
+This test recursively calls a function scheduled for immediate execution.
 See [setImmediate()](http://nodejs.org/api/timers.html#timers_setimmediate_callback_arg).
 The average time printed to `stdout` is the average operation time.

 ``` javascript
 function foo() {